MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/azure-front-door.md

 #### Requirement: All static files are cached, and served from the edge servers

-The portal in this scenario has static files with file name extensions of css, png, jpg, js, svg, woff or ico.
+The portal in this scenario has static files with file name extensions of css, png, jpg, js, svg, woff, or ico.
 Hence, a rule is required to evaluate file extension of the request, and check for specific file extension types.

 > [!NOTE]
 > There are other ways to write this rule, such as using the request URL, or file name.
 For more information about the Azure Front Door rules matching conditions, see [Azure Front Door Rules Engine match conditions](/azure/frontdoor/front-door-rules-engine-match-conditions).

 ![Example rule set for file extensions](media/azure-front-door/file-extensions-rule-set.png "Example rule set for file extensions")

 In the action configuration, override the cache header set by portals, so that these files are cached a little longer on the browser.
 By default, portals will set the caching expiration to one day.
 But in this scenario, we'll override it to seven days.
-To do this, we setup an action looking like the following image where the action type is **Cache expiration**, and **Cache behavior** is set to "override".
+To do this, we set up an action looking like the following image where the action type is **Cache expiration**, and **Cache behavior** is set to "override".

 ![Example cache expiration action](media/azure-front-door/cache-expiration-action.png "Example cache expiration action")